 There are also a number of rural leisure facilities available which attract numerous visitors each year; the Wye Valley Walk passes through the parish with over 25 miles of footpaths and bridleways, fishing and shooting are also available and there is a public canoe launch near Bishopswood Village Hall, which is now in the ownership of the Parish Council, following a community asset transfer from Herefordshire Council.
 In addition there are a range of clubs and associations within the parish which operate from each of the village halls.

-Servicing the needs of this busy parish are thirteen Council Members, a part-time Clerk and a part time Community Support Coordinator.
-With a population of around 3,000 residents Walford Parish Council is committed to actively seeking to maintain and improve local facilities and wherever possible provide additional recreational facilities for the young, the elderly and indeed everyone who calls Walford Parish home.
+Servicing the needs of this busy parish are thirteen Council Members, and a part-time Clerk.
+With 648 properties and a permanent population of 1,514 residents (from the 2011 census) Walford Parish Council is committed to actively seeking to maintain and improve local facilities and wherever possible provide additional recreational facilities for the young, the elderly and indeed everyone who calls Walford Parish home.